-Process Affected: (See process descriptions in Appendix A) Process 3 - Individual DBE Project Goal Setting
+Process 3 - Individual DBE Project Goal Setting

 The Calculation of DBE Goal Spreadsheet that is used to calculate the DBE goal on Bid Build projects is not an integrated system that is accessible to IT to provide back up and restoration services.
 The excel spreadsheet also does not have capabilities to store historical data which could hinder a comprehensive look at the system over time.